Banging Toolbox

 On sourcing

 Acacia is roughly two times more available than Teak and around 3 to 4 times more affordable.
-While both are durable, Acacia is simply the more practical choice given how fast it grows and how much easier it is to the source.
+While both are durable, Acacia is simply the more practical choice given how fast the tree can grow and replenish.

 Acacia

-Acacia, due to its availability, is one of the most popular and recognized hardwood lumbers in the world.
+Acacia, due to the current availability, is one of the most popular and recognized hardwood lumbers in the world.

-It has varying prices given how many kinds of Acacia there are, but on average, a cubic meter of Acacia is around $100 – $120.
+The type of wood has varying prices because of the many types of Acacia there is, but on average, a cubic meter of Acacia is around $100 – $120.

 Teak